YaraDaraghmeh/Bazar.com-A-Multi-tier-Online-Book-Store-/README.md

 - Persistent data storage using CSV files
 - Containerized microservices for easy deployment

-Technologies Used
+## Technologies Used

-Flask
+### Flask

 Flask is a micro web framework written in Python that we've used for all three services.
 Some key aspects of how we've utilized Flask:

-RESTful API Design: Created clear endpoint routes following REST principles for each service Blueprint Organization: Logical organization of code for maintainability Lightweight Processing: Minimal overhead for handling requests between microservices JSON Response Handling: Standardized JSON responses across all API endpoints Simple Request Processing: Used Flask's request object to handle incoming data
+- **RESTful API Design**: Created clear endpoint routes following REST principles for each service
+- **Blueprint Organization**: Logical organization of code for maintainability
+- **Lightweight Processing**: Minimal overhead for handling requests between microservices
+- **JSON Response Handling**: Standardized JSON responses across all API endpoints
+- **Simple Request Processing**: Used Flask's request object to handle incoming data

 Flask was chosen for its simplicity and flexibility, making it ideal for microservices.
 It doesn't impose a specific structure or dependencies, allowing each service to be truly independent and focused on its specific responsibility.

-Docker & Docker Compose
+### Docker & Docker Compose

 Docker containerization is used to package each microservice with its dependencies:

-Isolated Environments: Each service runs in its own container with specific dependencies
+- **Isolated Environments**: Each service runs in its own container with specific dependencies
-Networking: Docker Compose creates a custom network allowing services to communicate by name Volume Mapping: Persistent data is stored in mapped volumes for CSV files
+- **Networking**: Docker Compose creates a custom network allowing services to communicate by name
+- **Volume Mapping**: Persistent data is stored in mapped volumes for CSV files
-Reproducibility: Consistent environment across development and deployment
+- **Reproducibility**: Consistent environment across development and deployment
-Scalability: Services can be scaled independently as needed Zero-Configuration Deployment: Environment variables and service discovery handled automatically
+- **Scalability**: Services can be scaled independently as needed
+- **Zero-Configuration Deployment**: Environment variables and service discovery handled automatically

-CSV for Data Storage
+### CSV for Data Storage

 We've implemented a simple persistence layer using CSV files:

-Lightweight: No database setup required
+- **Lightweight**: No database setup required
-Human-Readable: Easy to inspect and modify data directly if needed
+- **Human-Readable**: Easy to inspect and modify data directly if needed
-Portable: Data can be easily backed up or transferred File Locking: Implemented to handle concurrent access Schema Definition: Clear column definitions for data integrity
+- **Portable**: Data can be easily backed up or transferred
+- **File Locking**: Implemented to handle concurrent access
+- **Schema Definition**: Clear column definitions for data integrity

-Python Libraries
+### Python Libraries

-Requests: HTTP library for service-to-service communication
+- **Requests**: HTTP library for service-to-service communication
-Flask-CORS: Cross-Origin Resource Sharing support
+- **Flask-CORS**: Cross-Origin Resource Sharing support
-CSV Module: Python's built-in CSV handling for data persistence
+- **CSV Module**: Python's built-in CSV handling for data persistence
-JSON: Used for standardized data exchange between services
+- **JSON**: Used for standardized data exchange between services

 ## Running the Application